Truth be told, I was terrified of Gloria Steinem growing up.

 I kept thinking the next guy would end up being the hero, but one by one, they kept dying.
 Finally, I realized that Ripley was the only one who could save the day.
 The terror on her face doing it gave me a new understanding of leadership, and I walked away with a new feminist role model I could relate to.
 Had Mary Tyler Moore played Ripley, she would have been the first one dead.
 I wanted to be like Ripley.
 It changed my vision of womanhood.
 It's my favorite movie of all time.

-The day after I watched it, I read the following headline: "Minnesota Supreme Court throws out rape conviction because intoxicated woman willingly consumed alcohol."
+The day after I watched this movie, I read the following headline: "Minnesota Supreme Court throws out rape conviction because intoxicated woman willingly consumed alcohol."
 That's when the cherries on my self-awareness cake began to drop from the heavens.

 There's an old saying my Grandmother repeatedly told me growing up for my own protection.
 "Remember what they say:"